omustafa1994/ruby-sinatra/README.md

 # Ruby with Sinatra

 ### Description
-This homework was assigned to test my understanding of Ruby.
-After having only learnt a few days of Ruby code I was able to build a calculator with basic functions; add, subtract, multiple and divide.
+This application uses Sinatra; a DSL for quickly creating web applications in Ruby with minimal effort.

 ### Languages used
 * Ruby